Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 460 Wisła

-The Ecological Education Center in Wisła is located within the Jonidło sports center and is an excellent place for people of all ages who want to combine relaxation with learning about the environment.
-The complex includes a modern main building and picturesque educational gardens, where you can admire blooming flowerbeds, herb gardens, grass corridors, and a unique stone labyrinth.
+The Ecological Education Center in Wisła is located on the grounds of the Jonidło sports complex and is an excellent place for people of all ages who want to combine relaxation with learning about the environment.
+The complex includes a modern main building and picturesque educational gardens where you can admire blooming flower beds, herb gardens, grass corridors, and a unique stone labyrinth.

 Residence of the President of Poland in Wisła